Mill House Bridge A523, Adlington

 Highways improvement works

-Once the works are complete, the council's highways team will leave the site for Cadent Gas to carry out essential maintenance.
-While Cadent’s works are not part of this repair, we are working to ensure a smooth transition between phases.
+Now, the council's highways team can work alongside Cadent Gas, who are carrying out their own essential maintenance.
+While Cadent’s works are not part of this repair, we have worked with them to ensure a smooth transition between phases.

-Highway improvements were originally planned after Cadent Gas’s works, but due to a gap in scheduling, they will now take place beforehand.
+Highway improvements will take place alongside Cadent Gas’ works.
 These include signage updates, surface patching, line reinstatement, and vegetation clearance to improve safety.

-Please note that these works require bespoke traffic management arrangements and cannot be carried out under the current two-way traffic light system on the A523 London Road.
+These works require bespoke traffic management arrangements and could not have been carried out under the previous two-way traffic light system on the A523 London Road.

 Further information